andreafiori/packagist-reactjs/README.md

-# Packagist search
+# Search PHP package using the Packagist APIs

 [![Build Status](https://travis-ci.org/andreafiori/packagist-reactjs.svg?branch=master)](https://travis-ci.org/andreafiori/packagist-reactjs)

-Search PHP package repositories using the Packagist.org APIs.
+Search PHP package repositories to add to your dependencies using the Packagist.org APIs.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).